Stay Updated

 Many are once again asking an important question: Will Eid al-Adha be a holiday in 2026?

-Eid al-Adha, also known as the “Festival of Sacrifice,” is one of the most important Islamic celebrations.
+Eid al-Adha, also known as the “Festival of Sacrifice,” is one of the most significant celebrations in Islam.
 It commemorates the willingness of Ibrahim (Abraham) to sacrifice his son in obedience to God, symbolizing faith, devotion, and compassion.
-It is a time of prayer, charity, and unity among Muslim communities.
+It is a time of prayer, charity, reflection, and unity among Muslim communities around the world.

 Eid al-Adha in 2025 was officially observed on Friday, June 6, 2025, following the declaration of Malacañang, based on the recommendation of the National Commission on Muslim Filipinos.